assist-project/state-machine-bug-finder/ARTIFACT.md

     > ./run_bugchecker.sh -v -ao

 This should generate in 'output/ssh' experimental results and a summary that are consistent with those used for the submission ('experiments/results/ssh').
-It should reveal two validated bugs in Dropbear.
+It should reveal two validated bugs in Dropbear, Invalid Closure Response and Missing SR_AUTH.

 [sshharness]:https://easy.dans.knaw.nl/ui/datasets/id/easy-dataset:77503